anahit42/anahit42/README.md

 ### Hi there 👋

+#### About me
+🚀 Planing to open an X-Mansion like school for girls in STEM

+⛩️ Trying to build healthy habits and be more spiritual

+🎮 Love cooking, playing video games and watching animes

+🇦🇲 From Armenia

+💬 Languages I know - Armenian, English, Russian.
+And I'm currently learning Portuguese.

 <!--
 **anahit42/anahit42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.